OMeadows/ecom-demo/data/input/table_schema.md

 #### Orders

-<b>Table Description</b>: <br>This is the core dataset.
+<u>Table Description</u>: <br>This is the core dataset.
 From each order you might find all other information.

 |Column Name|Description|
 |:---|:---|